cscheid/cscheid.net/courses/spr17/cs665/syllabus.md

 midterm will be worth 20 points.
 I will give class participation 5% weight, for a total score from 0 to 100.
 Notice that this means that it will be hard for you to get an A in the course unless you actively participate in class.
-This means attending class,
+This means attending class *and* participating in discussions.
+Participation on the online forum also counts.

 Your final grade in the course will be based on overall performance: